Extraordinary Measures

 It began with a convergence of events—and a surge of emotion that would not settle.

-ICE operations expanded across Minnesota, producing fear among non-citizens and anger when a fellow SEM student from Africa was detained and informed he was being deported.
+Anger when a fellow SEM student from Africa was detained and informed he was being deported.
 What had felt distant became personal.

 That concern hardened into grief and outrage on January 7, 2026, when U.S. citizen Renee Nicole Good was fatally shot by an ICE agent during an enforcement operation.
-Federal officials claimed self-defense.
-Eyewitness accounts and video evidence raised serious disputes.
+Federal officials claimed self-defense; eyewitness accounts and video evidence raised serious disputes.
 No federal civil-rights investigation followed.

 So I slowed down.

-What follows is not hyperbole.
+What follows is not outrage.

 It is a structural argument.